The Book

 One honest mark at a time.

-For years, I lived inside systems that promised structure: religion, education, professional achievement, law, accounting, public life, writing, and the expectation that a meaningful life had to prove itself.
+For much of his life, he lived inside systems that promised structure and meaning: religion, education, professional achievement, accounting, law, public life, writing, and the expectation that a worthwhile life had to prove itself.

 And some eventually no longer held.

-When inherited certainty loosened, I did not find a new doctrine to replace the old one.
+When inherited certainty loosened, he did not find a new doctrine to replace the old one.

 A pencil.